wochen96/freebies/README.md

 ## Mission Statement

-Our mission is to best utilize your time for academic purposes on campus.
-As studying is a big aspect in college life, optimizing your quality of studying is the first step approaching this issue!
-It's not about the quantitiy, but the quality of studying.
-One stop shop for the best locations to rest/study on campus!
+Our mission is to help students take advantage of the free resources that the UW campus provides.

 ## Problem Statement